makdia/password-generator/README.md

-## React Password Generator
+## Password Generator

-You can check out the application here [React Password Generator](https://fervent-volhard-f2991a.netlify.app/).
+This is a simple password generator app using React.